VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 * Java used to be the goto for Android development, now Kotlin (see below) is better for that in most cases.
 * Java Jars are often relatively easy to de-compile compared to other programs in complied languages

-And, no, there's no connection between Java and Javascript.
+And, no, there's no connection between Java and JavaScript.

 ### Kotlin
 ```kotlin